ArunSisarran/FastBreak-Bets/README.md

 ## Usage

-1. Access the frontend at `http://localhost:5000`
+1. Access the frontend at `fast-break-bets.vercel.app`
 2. Search for players or teams using the search bar
 3. View league standings
-4. Generate likely or risky parlays based on past game data
+4. Generate likely or risky parlays based on past game data (upcoming)

 ## Machine Learning

 The machine learning model uses historical game data to predict possible parlays.
 The model is trained using Scikit-learn and includes:

 - Feature selection for player performance metrics
-- Random Forest Classifier
 - Logistic Regression

 ## Contributing